Kloudless/file-picker/README.md

 accounts to.
 You can create an application in the Developer Portal for testing purposes.

+Since the webserver is running at `localhost:3000`, add `localhost:3000` to your App's list of Trusted Domains to allow it to receive Account Keys to make API requests with.
+Be careful to only do this with an app you are using for development purposes so that there is no security risk.

 Then navigate to `localhost:3000` and click the buttons to test.

 ## Self-hosting